-7.4.5 Client relations - fees, charges, and remuneration

-(1) Before entering into an agreement to provide investment services to a client, a licensee must disclose, to the client in writing, all fees and charges for providing those services, together with the basis of their calculations.
+- 7.4.5 Client relations fees, charges, and remuneration - (1A) [Before a licensee provides insurance intermediary services to a client it must disclose to them, in writing, the basis on which the licensee is remunerated.] - Before entering into an agreement to provide investment services to a client, a licensee must disclose, to the client in writing, all fees and charges for providing those services, together with the basis of their calculations.